UK Border Force (TV series)

-UK Border Force is a documentary series that focused on the work of the border agency of the United Kingdom, and revealed the action behind the scenes of immigration to the country.
+UK Border Force is a documentary series that focused on the work of the UK Border Agency of the United Kingdom, and revealed the action behind the scenes of immigration to the country.

-The series follows officers at London Heathrow Airport and the ports of Dover and Calais.
-The series also follows enforcement teams operating within the UK to detect illegal workers and highlights the work of entry clearance officers at British Missions overseas.
+The series follows officers at Heathrow Terminal 3 and the ports of Dover and Calais, and follows enforcement teams operating within the UK to detect illegal workers.
+The series also highlights the work of entry clearance officers at British diplomatic missions overseas.